 Find the plugin(s) on their website: http://jigoshop.com/

-It is a sexy name for a plugin that has been around a long time.
+It is a sexy name for a plugin that has been around for a long time.
 If you visit their website you will see a starter video showing you how the app works, you can click the “view the demo” part, or you can simply download the plugin.
 If you do click on the demo you will see how your shop may look.
-You can see how the blogging aspects have not been lost but may also see a design that looks like a real online shop instead of a few graphics thrown on a background.
+You can see how the blogging aspects have not been lost but may also see a design that looks like a real online shop instead of a few graphics thrown in the background.

 2 – Cart66